kschuler/guide/guidelines/coding-and-transcribing.md

 3. The [data sheet](https://www.dropbox.com/s/26b0jsjogheey0a/0102-inconinput-1day-pluralmorph-6733-data-sheet.docx?dl=0), a hand-written sheet of paper from the experiment

 ##### Setup the `production` file
-Open the participant's `production` data file in the `raw-data` folder for the experiment..
+Open the participant's `production` data file in the `raw-data` folder for the experiment.

 ![](../static/images/transcribe-start.png)